-If the WURE bit is enabled ('0') in the Configuration Word register, the device will Wake-up Reset from Sleep through one of the following events:
+If the $\overline{\text{WURE}}$ bit is enabled ('o') in the Configuration Word register, the device will Wake-up Reset from Sleep through one of the following events:

 - 1. On any event that causes a wake-up event.
-The peripheral must be enabled to generate an interrupt or wake-up, GIE state is ignored. - 2.
-When WURE is enabled, RA3 will always generate an interrupt-on-change signal during Sleep.
+The peripheral must be enabled to generate an interrupt or wake-up, GIE state is ignored. - When WURE is enabled, RA3 will always generate an interrupt-on-change signal during Sleep.

-The $\overline{WUR}$ , $\overline{POR}$ and $\overline{BOR}$ bits in the PCON register and the $\overline{TO}$ and $\overline{PD}$ bits in the STATUS register can be used to determine the cause of device Reset.
+The WUR, POR and BOR bits in the PCON register and the TO and PD bits in the STATUS register can be used to determine the cause of device Reset.